teracow/googliser/README.md

 0 : successful download(s).
 1 : required external program unavailable.
 2 : specified parameter incorrect - help / version shown.
-3 : unable to create sub-directory for 'search phrase'.
+3 : unable to create sub-directory for 'search-phrase'.
 4 : could not get a list of search results from Google.
 5 : image download aborted as failure-limit was reached.
 6 : thumbnail gallery build failed.